alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: New year, new language, today I started to learn Python.

 **Thoughts**: It was a good day, a lot of classes and also some time to practice some new concepts.

+### Day 130: January 21, Wednesday

+**Today's Progress**: Today we stopped with Python for a moment and focused in Databases with Oracle and Enterpise Programming with Java.

+**Thoughts**: It was a good day, very productive and i even got some time to rest!